AK6DN/rx02_emulator/README.md

 which probably just contains a `readme.txt` file.
 The `SdFat` library is now installed and ready for use.

-As of version v1.94 release the code is compatible with either the existing v1 SDfat library (eg, v1.1.4) or the newer v2 SDfat library (eg, v2.0.6) code.
+As of version v1.95 release the code is compatible with either the existing v1 SDfat library (eg, v1.1.4) or the newer v2 SDfat library (eg, v2.0.6) code.

+I have tested with the v2.1.x series of SDfat libraries and they are currently NOT COMPATIBLE.
+Substantial changes were made in those libraries and they do not compile.
+So the latest SDfat library you can reasonably use is v2.0.6.
+The source code has been modified to throw an error if you use a later library (ie won't cleanly compile anyway).

 ## PRINTF Configuration ##